sh-lee00/sh-lee00.github.io/aboutme.md

 # Seungheon Lee

 ### Professional Experience

 I recently completed an internship as a Software Engineer at the [S/W Innovation Center](https://research.samsung.com/software-engineering) of [Samsung Research](https://research.samsung.com/).
 During my time there, I built and deployed a monitoring system for LLM inference servers in a Kubernetes environment.
 This project was developed and implemented in the staging environment, making it ready for final testing before production release.

 ### Academic Background

 Prior to my internship, I was an undergraduate researcher at the [Robotics Lab](https://robotics.uos.ac.kr/) of the [University of Seoul](https://english.uos.ac.kr/).
-This experience allowed me to participate in various competitions, including:
+Throughout my academic journey, I maintained a major GPA of 4.35/4.5, which allowed me to engage in various research opportunities and competitions:

 - I authored three undergraduate research papers, contributing to the field of robotics and AI.